delingren/synaptics_touchpad/README.md

 * Horizontal scrolling.
 I think this is a standard USB HID feature and should be relatively easy to implement.
 I need to check the USB HID spec, which is very dry to read.
 * Three finger swipes as back or forward button.
 USB HID supports at least 5 buttons so this should be doable.
 * Zooming with two fingers.
 I'm not sure if this is doable.
+* Velocity tracking and inertia.
+If we keep track of the speed of the movements, we can implement a lot of interesting features.
+One example is inertia, where if you've been scrolling, after the fingers have been released, it still keeps going for a little, slowing down gradually.
+Another potential application is to keep the noise tolerance high at zero/very low speed, reducing it once the fingers are moving.
+This way, we can provide better precision control at low speed.